leoloso/gatowebsites/content/docs/guides/intro/intro-to-the-graphiql-client.md

 ---
 title: Intro to the GraphiQL client
-metaDesc: Gato GraphQL provides the GraphiQL client to interact with the GraphQL service.
+description: Gato GraphQL provides the GraphiQL client to interact with the GraphQL service.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 500
 ---